Bilingual Multicultural | Bilingue Multicultural

 - The student’s dominant language needs to be determined first.
 In addition, testing should occur in both the primary and secondary languages to determine if a language disorder is present.
 For example, the student may be able to provide an answer to a question in one language, but lack the translation equivalent of the word in the second language to provide the answer (Kayser, 1995).

-- Both standardized and criterion-referenced measures may be used during the assessment.
+- Both standardized and criterion-referenced (formal and informal) measures should be used during the assessment to provide a strong, thorough, comprehensive picture of the student’s strengths and weaknesses.
 These include, but are not limited to, appropriate standardized tests, language-sample analyses, narrative analyses, parent/teacher interviews, observations, and a review of past academic performance (Kayser, 1998a).
-The assessment should include the following: hearing screening, oral-motor examination, language proficiency testing, receptive and expressive language testing, articulation/phonology testing, voice screening, and fluency screening.
+The assessment should include the following: language proficiency testing, receptive and expressive vocabulary and language testing, articulation/phonology testing, hearing screening, oral-motor examination, voice screening, social language screening, and fluency screening.

 - Provide least-biased testing that takes into account the student’s cultural and linguistic differences.
 Assessment should include both standardized and criterion-referenced measures and may involve modifications of testing procedures (Kayser, 1998a).